sherpal8/MedicalDataGeneration/README.md

 This is a mock health data generator.

-The objective is to create mock data so that companies may proceed to development of applications without needing access to actual real patients data.
+The objective is to create synthetic data so that developers may proceed to development of medical tech applications without needing access to actual patients data.
+Therefore, budding medtech entrepreeurs can circumvent the need for bureaucratic redtape in developing prototypes.

-The data being generator are:
+The synthetic data being generated are:

 - Nursing Observations
 - Temperature
 - Blood sugar levels
+- Biochemical markers - including Urea and Electrolytes, Liver Function Tests
+- Blood counts and microscopy

+The beauty of a lot of human parameters and markers, is in its parametric character (with a normal distribution) or at least its ordinal character (i.e. ranking).
+Therefore, there is some sort of linear-relationship even if these relationships can multi-dimensional and complex.

-It is if hope that this will be Phase 1 of an ongoing project.
-To create a proptotype that utilises machine learning to make rapid moment-by-moment clinical decicisions.
+It is of hope that this will be Phase-1 of an ongoing project.
+Eventually, the aim is to create a proptotype that utilises machine learning to make rapid moment-by-moment clinical decicisions.
 Also, to help supplement as well as justify clinical decisions.